youngInnovator/spring-at-home-test/README.md

 # Solution
 1) Run `./gradlew build` to build the api and dependencies.
 2) Run `./gradlew test` to run unit tests.
-3) Run `./gradlew cumcumber` to run behavioural tests.
+3) Run `./gradlew cucumber` to run behavioural tests.
 4) To start the API server, run `./gradlew bootrun`.

  You can also use IDE commands for build/running if you wish